Applying for Admission

 A student registered for 12 credits, with a partial course worth one credit that only meets for the first half of the term, would not be considered full-time by the VA for the second half of the term.
 Watch closely for these courses when you register.

 U of I Student Accounts and the IRS recently changed the date for posting spring term tuition and fees to January.
 Posting had previously been done in December.

-With the change, Military and Veteran Services no longer has access to dollar amounts needed to submit to the VA until January, preventing the office from submitting Post 9/11 GI Bill® Enrollment Certification for spring term until then.
+With the change, Military and Veteran Services no longer has access to dollar amounts needed to submit to the VA until January, preventing the office from submitting Post 9/11 GI Bill® Certification Requests for spring term until then.